 “America’s #1 Learning Expert”

-Susan Kruger Winter, M.Ed. – Susan is a certified learning specialist and the author of the international best-selling study skills book, SOAR® Study Skills and SOAR Social-Emotional Learning Skills.
+Susan Kruger Winter, M.Ed. – Susan is a certified learning specialist and the author of the international best-selling study skills book, SOAR® Study Skills and SOAR® Social-Emotional Learning Skills.
 She has also written Homework Help for Parents and the #1 best-selling book on literacy, Cue to Reading, and developed the break-through models, The Brain Circuit™ & The ADHD Circuit™.
-Susan is a Premier Instructor for The Learning Annex in NYC, the Education Expert for ADDitude Magazine, & is the founding CEO of SOAR® Learning, Inc. She was named as the top winner of Oakland County Executive’s “Elite 40 Under 40” Award.
-Susan is a member of the Oakland County Business Roundtable: Workforce Development & Education and the Founding Chairperson of the Oakland County Business Roundtable: Oakland Next.
+Susan is a Premier Instructor for The Learning Annex in NYC, the Education Expert for ADDitude Magazine, & is the founding CEO of SOAR® Learning, Inc. She was named as the top winner of Oakland County Executive’s “Elite 40 Under 40” Award in 2014 and has served on the Oakland County Roundtable for Workforce Development & Education since.
 Microsoft Partners in Learning University has called her a “Global Expert in Education Innovation.”
-Her curriculum materials are used by over 4,000 schools across the USA and 35 countries worldwide.
-She’s married to a fellow educator (Brian) and mom to two dynamic children with ADHD and dyslexia.
+Her curriculum materials are used by over 4,000 schools across the USA and 40 countries worldwide.
+She’s married to a fellow educator (Brian) and mom to two dynamic children with learning differences.